 Sidereal time includes a precession-nutation component as well as the main Earth rotation component.
 Consequently, each new precession-nutation model requires its own matching sidereal time model.
+3.6 Earth rotation 13 is apparent sidereal time and comprises:

 • Sidereal time has several component parts.
 The ST that is $\theta$ in the expression: